illinois-cs415/illinois-cs415.github.io/_old_assignments/mpProject.md

 The Alpha submission focuses on the completeness of your game and the implementation of high-priority features.
 Think of it as a rough draft.
 We are looking for a demonstration of your game’s features and gameplay.
 Visuals, sound, and minor mechanics do not have to be finalized.
 Additionally, we want groups to update their design documents to reflect the changes made to the game so far.

-To reiterate, submission requirements for the Mid Project milestone:
+To reiterate, submission requirements for the Alpha milestone:
 * **Schedule an Alpha milestone meeting with the course staff to live demo your progress and receive feedback.**
 * Updated project summary (if applicable based on Discovery milestone feedback)
 * Updated vision canvas (if applicable based on Discovery milestone feedback)